 - for a 2 year taught or research course: up to £250 in total

 - for a DPhil: up to £500 in total, covering up to the first four years of study

 Applications must be made in advance of the project or trip; retrospective applications will only be considered in exceptional circumstances.
 The scheme only supports research work outside Oxford.
 Research work includes, but is not limited to:

 - Consulting primary research material such as archives, holdings etc. central to the research project

 If you have any doubts as to whether your planned project qualifies for support under the scheme, you should consult the College Office or Senior Accountant before preparing your application.

 MCR Travel Fund

 If you have previously exhausted your Barbinder Watson Fund entitlement, or you are seeking more than the Fund’s limit, then you can apply to the MCR Travel Fund for further funding of up to £500.

-Please note that applications to the MCR Travel Fund are considered by the College’s Student Support Committee, which meets once each term in 6th Week.
+PLEASE NOTE: Unlike the BW fund, applications for the MCR Travel Fund are considered by the College’s Student Support Committee, which meets once each term in 6th Week.
 The deadline for applications to be considered by the Committee is therefore Monday of 5th Week and applications that arrive after this date may have to wait until the meeting in the following term.
 Applications cannot be considered in retrospect.